Suns rout Bulls, move closer to wrapping up top spot in NBA

 INJURY UPDATE

-Bulls: PF Patrick Williams could return to the Bulls next week, coach Billy Donovan said.
+Bulls: PF Patrick Williams could return to the Bulls next week, Donovan said.
 Williams has missed 65 games with a wrist injury that required surgery.

-“He has progressed well, with no setbacks.
-He’s cleared to play,” Donovan said before Friday’s game.
-“His conditioning is fine.
-The timing is off a little bit.

-“We’re just trying to give him more practice days, after not having contact for five months.”

-Williams might play Sunday for the Bulls’ Windy City G-League.
-Other possibilities would be Monday in Toronto or more likely Tuesday in Milwaukee if he plays in the G-League game.
+Williams is likely to play Sunday for the Bulls’ Windy City G-League team before he returns to the NBA.

 Suns: Crowder (left groin soreness) is being brought along slowly.
 He also missed sat out Wednesday night at Houston.
 Johnson (right quad) has missed eight games.